-Overview The essays are primarily assignments for an English 12 class at Havard.
-There is coursework from both fall 1893 and spring 1894.
-Additionally, there are some personal reflections from spring 1894 and several undated works.
-Finally, there is a chart from the American Anthropometric Association that plots out Franklin's weight, height, girth, depth, breadth, and strength on October 24, 1889 and May 8, 1890.
+Overview The essays are primarily assignments for an English 12 class at Harvard University.
+There is coursework from both Fall 1893 and Spring 1894.
+Additionally, there are some personal reflections from Spring 1894 and several undated works.
+Finally, there is a chart from the American Anthropometric Association that plots out Whitall's weight, height, girth, depth, breadth, and strength on October 24, 1889 and May 8, 1890.

-Overview Thomas Wildes commonplace book contains a variety of texts written by, or copied by, Thomas Wildes.
-It is over 140 pages long and it was created in 1856 after Wildes had entered Haverford College.
+Overview The Thomas Wildes commonplace book contains a variety of texts written, or copied, by Thomas Wildes.
+It is over 140 pages long and it was created in 1856, after Wildes had entered Haverford College.

-Overview Notes for the History of Haverford College was written by William M. Wills.
+Overview Notes for the History of Haverford College written by William M. Wills.